funilrys/PyFunceble/docs/source/code.rst

 Travis CI problematic
 ---------------------

-Indeed, as Travis CI have a default timeout of 45 minutes, we bypass that by autosaving.
+How can we bypass the default Travis CI timeout of 45 minutes ?
-On the next session, the auto-continue subsystem restore the last session so we can continue line nothing happend.

 Code documentation
 ------------------